mmbman/Katagiri/1982-12-22-Blue-Cliff-Record-Case-38-Talk-1.md

 **Question:** Hojo-san?
 The *[unintelligible]*, is that just sort of like “just do it”?

-**Katagiri:** Yeah, that is “discussing sudden.”
+**Katagiri Roshi:** Yeah, that is “discussing sudden.”

 **Same person:** Ah.

-**Katagiri:** This *Blue Cliff Record* always [presents] the sudden and gradual, particularly the sudden, in a dramatic way.
+**Katagiri Roshi:** This *Blue Cliff Record* always [presents] the sudden and gradual, particularly the sudden, in a dramatic way.
 Very dramatic, but I don’t think you should imitate the dramatic way. *[He chuckles.]* You can do it in many ways: through words, through silence, you can do it.

 You know I told you before a Zen Master taught a priest who was really proud of his experience, proud of his priest life, because he was completely respected by one of his followers, a very old woman who respected him just like Buddha, you know?
 [The priest said] to the Zen Master, “I was really respected by one of my followers.”
 Then immediately [the Zen Master] said, “Don’t think of life roughly.
 You originally are stupid.
 So shut up.” *[He laughs.]* In a word, it’s very sharp.
 Don’t you think so?
 It means if you are respected by somebody, that’s wonderful, but let it go.
 What do you mean?
 You are respected by one of the old women in the village.
 It is just like karmic life.
 Just like a lion: lion is strong, [catches] the cats in the lion cage and [eats them].
 And then you say, “I am strong.”
 Lion is respected.
 So I can talk Buddha’s teaching pretty well, and you respect [that], what does it mean?
 I cannot think of myself, “I am Buddha.”
 I don’t think so; this is just like owls, who can see at night.
 Same thing; what’s the difference?
 So don’t be bragging.
 Don’t think of life roughly.
 You are originally stupid, so shut up. *[He laughs.]* That is exactly *boom*.
 That’s pretty nice, isn’t it?
 It’s like hitting him with a whisk.